Skip to content

 1. Navigate to Tracking Pixels

-2. Select your Facebook Pixel
+2. Select your Meta Pixel

 3. Find the Catch-All Event toggle

-4. Enable it and save your changes
+4. Enable it and save

 Create custom conversions directly from the AnyTrack dashboard to track business-specific goals without additional code.